lowcodeunit/public-web-blog/blog/2021-01-21-connecting-raspberry-pi-and-dht11.md

 ---
 slug: connecting-raspberry-pi-dht11-node-red-iot-ensemble-power-bi
-title: IoT Ensemble - Conneting RPi/DHT11, Node Red, and Power BI
+title: Conneting RPi/DHT11, Node Red, and Power BI with IoT Ensemble
 author: Michael Gearhardt
 author_title: CTO @ Fathym
 author_url: https://www.iot-ensemble.com
 author_image_url: https://github.com/mcgear.png
-tags: [fathym, iot, iot ensemble, raspberry pi, node red, dht11, temperature, humidity, sensor, power bi]
+tags: [iot, raspberry pi, node red, sensors, power bi]
 ---

 ## Getting Started

 For many, the Internet of Things (IoT) can seem like a difficult challenge, especially thinking through getting an end-to-end IoT Solution out the door (or stood up for the first time).
-In this post, we'll take you step-by-step through the process of setting up your own personal temperature sensor with IoT Ensemble.
-Here's a look at what we'll do:
+In this post, we'll take you step-by-step through the process of setting up your own personal temperature sensor with IoT Ensemble.<!--truncate-->  Here's a look at what we'll do:

 - Configure and set up a Raspberry Pi
 - Connect a temperature sensor